Orlando Divorce Attorneys

 • The standard of living established during the marriage

-• The contribution of each spouse to the acquisition, preservation, depreciation, or appreciation of the amount or value of the marital property, including the contribution of a spouse as homemaker
+• The contribution of each spouse to the acquisition, preservation, depreciation, or appreciation of the amount or value of the marital property, including the contribution of a spouse as a homemaker

 • The tax consequences of the proposed distribution to each spouse

 It’s crucial to note that equitable distribution laws only apply to marital property, which is generally defined as property acquired during the marriage.
 Property that each spouse brought into the marriage, or that they purchased jointly with a third party (such as a business) is typically not subject to division.
+For more information on what constitutes marital property, it’s best to consult with an Orlando divorce lawyer.